St. Thomas, Ontario: Cultural activities

 The Elgin Military Museum is located in the west end of St. Thomas.
 While the museum recounts the stories of Elgin County residents from the War of 1812 to Afghanistan, it also includes two M113 Armoured Personnel Carriers and a collection of some 600 UN and NATO badges described by one appraiser as "the best collection I have seen outside of the UN in New York".
 In late 2009, The Elgin Military Museum began the process to acquire the Cold War Oberon Class Submarine HMCS Ojibwa, The submarine is planned to be stationed outside of St. Thomas in Port Burwell.

 The Elgin County Railway Museum is located in central St. Thomas.

 St. Thomas is also home to the North America Railway Hall of Fame, which is located in the CASO train station.
 The station was built in the 1870s and was a centre of travel between New York City and Chicago.
 It is located on Talbot Street downtown.

 The Elgin Theatre Guild is located at 40 Princess Avenue, and is home to a thriving community theatre, as well as hosting small musical groups.
 The building is a former church, built in 1907 by architect Neil Darrach.
 In 2001, St. Thomas City Council designated 40 Princess Avenue as a building of historic and architectural value in the City of St. Thomas.

 St. Thomas is home to the Railway City Brewing Company, one of 29 members of the Ontario Craft Brewers.

-St. Thomas' sister city is Bowling Green, OH.
+St. Thomas' sister city is Bowling Green, Ohio.